HoneybunchBuilder/toybox/readme.md

 For Mingw you will just need a `gcc` install (tested with distributions from chocolatey and scoop)

+To build the dependency `ktx` you will need to have bash installed.
+The bash from git works just fine.
+If you have git installed from somewhere non-standard like `scoop` or `choco` you will also need it to be available from `C:\Program Files\Git` or else the `FindBash` module of `ktx` will not function properly in vcpkg's environment.
+I've tried passing bash through via `VCPKG_KEEP_ENV_VARS` to no avail.

+Packaging a .msi file requires the Wix Toolset.
+Its tools (candle, light, etc.) are expected to be available on your path.

 #### Android
 You will need the following installed from the android sdkmanager:
 * `build-tools;31.0.0` (anything 30+ works; try latest)